Powers of Fair Work Inspectors

 The Fair Work Ombudsman can ask a court to make orders in relation to contraventions of relevant Commonwealth workplace laws.
 This can include orders for the imposition of financial penalties, the payment of compensation (for example, payment of outstanding monies to employees), injunctions, or that a person or business undertake specific steps such as training or an audit.

-For more information, please see the Litigation Policy.
+For more information, please see the Compliance and enforcement policy.

 Fair Work Inspectors functions and powers are provided for by sections 703–717 of the Fair Work Act 2009 .